Privacy Policy

 You have the right to revoke your consent under data protection law at any time.
 The revocation of consent does not affect the lawfulness of the processing carried out on the basis of the consent until the revocation.

-You can prevent the collection as well as the processing of your personal data by Twitter by preventing the storage of third-party cookies on your computer, using the “Do Not Track” function of a supporting browser, disabling the execution of script code in your browser or installing a script blocker such as NoScript (https://noscript.net/) or Ghostery (https://www.ghostery.com) in your browser.
+You can prevent the collection as well as the processing of your personal data by X by preventing the storage of third-party cookies on your computer, using the “Do Not Track” function of a supporting browser, disabling the execution of script code in your browser or installing a script blocker such as NoScript (https://noscript.net/) or Ghostery (https://www.ghostery.com) in your browser.

 https://twitter.com/de/privacy

-10.3.
 Use of Facebook

-Scope of the processing of personal data
+Scope of the processing of personal data:

 We use functions of the social network Facebook Inc, 1601 S. California Ave, Palo Alto, CA 94304, USA and its representative in the Union Facebook Ireland Ltd, 4 Grand Canal Square, Grand Canal H , D2 Dublin, Ireland (hereinafter: Facebook).
 We use this plugin to enhance the functionality of our online presence.
 With the social plugins, we can integrate content from Facebook or links to the platform of Facebook (in particular the “share” button) on our online presence.
 Personal data can be stored and evaluated, especially the activity of the user (in particular which pages have been visited and on which elements have been clicked) as well as device and browser information (in particular the IP address and the operating system) .